-Exhibit No. Exhibit Description 4.10 Form of Warrant for the September 2017 Financing (included as Exhibit 10.2 to our Report on Form 6-K as filed with the Securities and Exchange Commission on September 8, 2017, and incorporated herein reference).
-4.11 Form of Securities Purchase Agreement for the January 2018 Financing (included as Exhibit 10.1 to our Report on Form 6-K as filed with the Securities and Exchange Commission on January 31, 2018, and incorporated herein reference).
-4.12 Form of Warrant for the January 2018 Financing (included as Exhibit 10.2 to our Report on Form 6-K as filed with the Securities and Exchange Commission on January 31, 2018, and incorporated herein reference).
-8.1 Subsidiaries of Cellect Biotechnology Ltd. (included as Exhibit 21.1 to our Registration Statement on Form F-1 as filed with the Securities and Exchange Commission on July 7, 2016, and incorporated herein by reference).
-12.1 Certification of the Chief Executive Officer pursuant to rule 13a-14(a) of the Securities Exchange Act of 1934.
+Exhibit No. Exhibit Description 4.11 Form of Warrant for the September 2017 Financing (included as Exhibit 10.2 to our Report on Form 6-K as filed with the Securities and Exchange Commission on September 8, 2017, and incorporated herein reference).
+4.12 Form of Securities Purchase Agreement for the January 2018 Financing (included as Exhibit 10.1 to our Report on Form 6-K as filed with the Securities and Exchange Commission on January 31, 2018, and incorporated herein reference).
+4.13 Form of Warrant for the January 2018 Financing (included as Exhibit 10.2 to our Report on Form 6-K as filed with the Securities and Exchange Commission on January 31, 2018, and incorporated herein reference).
+4.14 Form of Underwriting Agreement (incorporated by reference to Exhibit 1.1 of the Registration Statement on Form F-1/A filed with the Securities and exchange Commission on February 7, 2019) 4.15 Form of Warrant Agent Agreement dated between Cellect Biotechnology Ltd. and Computershare Inc., as warrant agent, including the form 4.15 of Warrant (incorporated by reference to Exhibit 4.6 of the Registration Statement on Form F-1 filed with the Securities and exchange Commission on February 7, 2019) Commission on reordal y-7, 2015) 4.16 Form of Pre-Funded Warrant Agent Agreement between Cellect Biotechnology Ltd. and Computershare Inc., as warrant agent, including the form of Pre-funded Warrant (incorporated by reference to Exhibit 4.7 of the Registration Statement on Form F-1 filed with the Securities and exchange Commission on February 7, 2019) 8.1 Subsidiaries of Cellect Biotechnology Ltd. 12.1 Certification of the Chief Executive Officer pursuant to rule 13a-14(a) of the Securities Exchange Act of 1934.
 12.2 Certification of the Chief Financial Officer pursuant to rule 13a-14(a) of the Securities Exchange Act of 1934.
-13.1 Certification of the Chief Executive Officer pursuant to 18 U.S.C.
+10.1 Cartification of the Chief Executive Officer annual to 10 U.C.C.
+1950, furnished have ith 13.1 Certification of the Chief Executive Officer pursuant to 18 U.S.C.
 1350, furnished herewith.
 13.2 Certification of the Chief Financial Officer pursuant to 18 U.S.C.
 1350, furnished herewith.
+10.2 Certification of the Omer Philipaistant to 10 0.5.0.
+1950, furnished herewith.
 15.1 Consent of Kost Forer Gabbay & Kasierer, Certified Public Accountant (Isr.), a member of Ernst & Young Israel.
 101 The following financial information from Cellect Biotechnology Ltd.'s Annual Report on Form 20-F for the year ended December 31, 2017, formatted in Extensible Business Reporting Language (XBRL): (i) Consolidated Balance Sheets, (ii) Consolidated Statements of Comprehensive Loss, (iii) Statements of Changes in Equity (iv) the Consolidated Statements of Cash Flows, and (iv) Notes to Consolidated Financial Statements.
-Filed Herewith 117